Meanwhale/MeanscriptCLI/README.md

 * `make debug`: CLI debug build

 Executables are built to `bin/` folder.
-Add it to your `PATH` to execute them from any folder.
+Add it to your `PATH` environment variable to run the executables from any folder.

 ## 5 Minutes Tutorial